Yaya-Cout/Upsilon-External/apps/KhiCAS/README.md

 4. Now, you have the new version of KhiCAS, but you have to apply some changes to the code.
 5. Replace `inline bool iskeydown(int key){ return getkey(key | 0x80000000); }` by `inline bool iskeydown(int key);`
 6. Add this code in the file `apps/KhiCAS/main.cpp`:

 ```cpp
 bool iskeydown(int key) {
   return extapp_isKeydown(key);
 }
 ```

+7. If you have an error like `arm-none-eabi-ar: add.o: No such file or directory`, try to execute `make distclean` in the `apps/KhiCAS/src/gmp-6.2.1` folder.
+Try to rebuild KhiCAS after that.
+If it works, check if the `make distclean` command exists in the GMP section of `apps/KhiCAS/buildDeps`.